Custom Webhook

 NOTE

-After creating the Chatbot service and enabling it in Live status, the integration card will be modified to show its active state, displaying the Detail icon.
+After creating the Chatbot and enabling it in Live status, the integration card will be modified to show its active state, displaying the Detail icon.

 By selecting the Campaigns icon, you will be able to see which campaigns the Custom Webhook integration is linked to.